There’s two things every nerd should know:

-- How many calories do you burn walking a mile?
-A marathon?
+- How many calories do I burn walking a mile?

-In true Nerd Fitness fashion, we scienced the crap out of this, and even created a handy calculator for you – simply put your stats in the calculator here, and you can determine how effective walking can be when it comes to burning calories and losing weight!
+In true Nerd Fitness fashion, we scienced the crap out of this, and even created a handy calculator for you – simply put your stats in the calculator here:

 A few things to remember about the above equation:

 There’s a difference between gross calories (total calories) expended and net calories (additional calories) expended!
 Your body burns most of its calories every day JUST by existing.

 - Gross calories: calories burned while walking PLUS the calories burned just existing

 - Net calories: ADDITIONAL calories you burned thanks to exercise.

 Also, our calculation is an ESTIMATE.
 You’re a unique snowflake, and no box or formula can capture your awesomeness/uniqueness.
 This equation below is JUST a starting point!

 Also, if you don’t feel like playing with our calculator (boo), here’s something you should know: